Topics included in this article:

 Video Delay when Streaming

 Many IP camera solutions struggle with live HD video streaming.
-The Rhombus solution is near real-time with an average latency of the following depending on where you are streaming.
+The Rhombus solution offers near real-time with an average latency of the below stats depending on where you are streaming:

 < 200 milliseconds on LAN (local network streaming)